 An interesting point of comparison to the UK is Scandinavia, where pay transparency has long been second nature.

 In Sweden, the Public Access Principle is part of the constitution, and it allows any citizen to request salary information from trade unions or equality watchdogs, while companies with more than 25 staff have to carry out a full pay audit every year.
-Similar rules are in place in neighbouring Finland and Norway.
+Similar rules are in place in neighboring Finland and Norway.

 Reports from these countries are overwhelmingly positive.
-Such rigorous, statutory transparency can be seen as a bulwark against pay inequality; proponents say it can empower people to recognise their own monetary value, while at the same time preventing companies from denying it.
+Such rigorous, statutory transparency can be seen as a bulwark against pay inequality; proponents say it can empower people to recognize their own monetary value, while at the same time preventing companies from denying it.

 But if it works that well, why haven’t all countries adopted it?
 And even if it is not a legal obligation, why don’t all British employers implement it?

 The Indeed survey that confirmed how important salary is to most employees also revealed a sizeable appetite for pay transparency in the UK.
 A majority (56%) of the 2,000 employees questioned backed salary information being made publicly available, in a similar way to how it is already in Scandinavian countries.

 In fact, only a third of British workers said they would directly oppose such disclosures.

 Compelling though it is, such survey data remains hypothetical.
 In practice, the overnight publication of such sensitive information would be likely to cause problems, at least initially.
 Employers would have to treat the instigation of pay transparency as the start of a series of conversations with their employees – many of them potentially difficult ones.